Katarina-Slotova/it-prep-mate/README.md

 Welcome to **ItPrepMate**, a project designed to help newcomers to Canada kickstart their careers in tech.
 This platform offers essential resources for job searching, interview preparation, and networking guidance, all in one place.

 ⚠️ **Please note:** This project is currently a **work in progress**.
 Our team actively developing and enhancing features, so stay tuned for updates!
-Contributions, feedback, and suggestions are always welcome.
+Feedback and suggestions are always welcome.
 </div>